-CVM assigns a high priority to maintaining and promoting a healthy and safe environment for all students training and learning with animals.
+U of A CVM assigns a high priority to maintaining and promoting a healthy and safe environment for all students training and learning with animals.
 However, there are inherent risks in the practice of, and training for, veterinary medicine that cannot be eliminated or avoided, and students should be aware there is always the risk of personal injury when working with animals.
-All CVM students must have a current signed copy of the CVM Health Risk Acknowledgement form submitted to CVM to be enrolled in clinical year.
+All U of A CVM students must have a current signed copy of the U of A CVM Health Risk Acknowledgement form submitted to U of A CVM to be enrolled in clinical year.